gaehlerm/SoftwareEngineering/README.md

 // This text here still needs some improvements.
 Especially examples.

-"To me, legacy code is code without tests" - Michael Feathers [WELC]
+"To me, legacy code is code without tests." - Michael Feathers [WELC]

-Up to this point everything was great.
-We had no restrictions what so ever.
-We assumed we were working on a green field project.
+Up to this point, everything was great.
+We had no restrictions whatsoever.
+We assumed we were working on a greenfield project.
 I could tell you whatever I wanted.
-I had no restrictions due to the existing code base.
-I told you to write unit tests and you started writing unit tests.
-Now, however, we will start dealing with existing code bases.
-We'll learn how to deal with legacy code; code without tests [WELC].
+I had no restrictions because of the current code base.
+I told you to write unit tests, and you started writing unit tests.
+Now, however, we will start working with existing code bases.
+We will learn how to handle legacy code: code without tests [WELC].
 Or even worse, code without interfaces.

-So far we only refactored code covered with test coverage.
+So far, we have only refactored code that is covered by tests.
 Refactoring code without tests would be too dangerous.
-But, unfortunately, this is exactly the problem with so many projects.
+But, unfortunately, this is precisely the issue with numerous projects.
 There are so many projects out there without tests.
-And because of global variables, functions with side effects, complicated constructors, missing interfaces, etc. it is very hard to write tests for them.
-In these cases you start getting afraid to changes the code as you are supposed to do in a refactoring.
-There’s just too much that can break without test.
+Due to global variables, functions with side effects, complex constructors, and missing interfaces, it is very challenging to write tests for them.
+In these cases, you may start to feel afraid to make changes to the code as you are supposed to do during refactoring.
+There's just too much that can break without testing.
 This is apparently a really bad thing.
-No one likes to life in fear.
-In your own code you can prevent this situation by meticulously testing all the code you write, but if you work on an existing project, you will have to face the demons.
+No one likes to live in fear.
+In your own code, you can prevent this situation by meticulously testing all the code you write.
+However, if you work on an existing project, you will have to face the demons.

-When you start wokring on a project with bad code, you might be motivated to suggest a complete rewrite.
-You may do that, though I do not recommend it.
-A complete rewrite is hardly ever an option.
-It takes years, costs millions and very often the final code is not that much better.
+When you start working on a project with bad code, you might be motivated to suggest a complete rewrite.
+You may do that, although I do not recommend it.
+A complete rewrite is rarely an option.
+It takes years, costs millions, and very often the final code is not significantly better.
 Generally, it is better to improve the existing code.
-You spot something you want to improve.
+You have identified something you want to enhance.
 You write tests and start refactoring.
-This may seem tedious to you but you always have to consider that the code was written by many programmers over many years.
-You are not going to fix it in a few months.
+This may seem tedious to you, but you always have to consider that the code was written by many programmers over many years.
+It will not be fixed in a few months.

-Refactoring untested code is usually a very hard task, there are whole books about it [WELC], [Refactoring].
+Refactoring untested code is usually a very hard task.
+There are entire books about it [WELC], [Refactoring].
 And if the code is already pretty bad, refactoring becomes even harder.
-The most common issues on the macro level are
+The most common issues on the macro level are:
 1. No tests
 2. Obscure code
 3. No time (or budget) to fix it